El Carmen is an event of Los Realejos which is better known in the world of seafarers as Stella Maris.

 This never ended when the seafarer guilds of Puerto Cruz received their own Marian statue, as you can read up here.

 Why stop something that also had become great fun?

-The long track up the hills from el Puerto their port continues to be worth it.
+The next long track up the hills that starts at the Muelle (pier) of the Puerto de la Cruz harbor at 9a.m. on Sunday 28, 2019 continues to be worth it.

-On Sunday July 23, I took part in the church ceremony before the Marian procession.
+On Sunday July 23 some time ago, I took part in the church ceremony before the Marian procession.

 The spacious hall style building was packed with people.
 Many stood in the back and in the aisles.
-Then, there were the devotees who looked down from the alcoves.
-Those were on first floor galleries.
-They lined both sides of church Our Lady of Carmel.
-Large floating red rugs trailed down from many of them.
+Then, there were the devotees who looked down from the alcoves of the Hall style church.
+The alcoves are on first floor galleries.
+They line both sides of church Iglesia of Our Lady of Carmel.
+Large floating, red rugs trailed down from many of them.

 Later, a sudden noise surged all of a sudden during a moment of silence after the Holy Communion.
 It was like a thunderous uproar.
 There also was this chant which didn't quite seem to fit.
 A guy with a green t-shirt who had been disturbingly noisy in the back of the church left together with a sturdy tall companion.
 They came back immediately.

 The seafarers from Puerto made their appearance in a rather unruly manner.
 They seemed to push and to shovel.
 The ladies that sat facing the red carpet like i did pulled back their feet.
 So did I.

 The man with green shirt appeared again.
 Nobody harmed us.